Mass communication: Field of study

-In social science, mass communication is a sub-field of communication studies.
+In social science, mass communication is related to communication studies, but has its roots in sociology.
 Mass communication is "the process by which a person, group of people or organization creates a message and transmits it through some type of medium to a large, anonymous, heterogeneous audience."
 This implies that the audience of mass communication is mostly made up of different cultures and behavior and belief systems.
 Mass communication is commonly associated with media studies.

 In the United States, the study of mass communication is often associated with the practical applications of journalism, television and radio broadcasting, film, public relations, corporate, or advertising.
 With the diversification of media forms, the study of mass communication has extended to include social media and new media, which both have stronger feedback models than traditional media sources.

 The history of communication stretches from prehistoric forms of art and writing to modern communication methods such as the Internet.
 Mass communication began when humans could transmit messages from a single source to multiple receivers.
 Mass communication has moved from theories including the hypodermic needle model (or magic bullet theory) to more modern theories such as computer-mediated communication.